k98kurz/tapescript/language_spec.md

 Note that the definition number passed as an argument for `OP_CALL` must be a value like any other, while the integer used with `OP_DEF` is just a plain int.

+Also note that the compiler currently does not support defining functions within other functions.
+The interpreter can probably handle it, but that would be undocumented behavior.
+If I get feedback that indicates this would be a useful feature to support, I will revisit the topic.

 ```s
 OP_DEF 0 {
     OP_DUP